mem48/geocompr/main.md

 This is a concise and consistent syntax, as shown in the next code chunk.
 Let's test it with a hypothetical scenario: we want to subset all countries within 20 degrees of the point where the equator (where latitude = 0 degrees) intersects the prime meridian (longitude = 0 degrees), as illustrated in Figure \@ref(fig:globe).
 The subsetting object is created below.
-Note that this must have the same CRS as the target object (as ensured by the `crs` argument):
+Note that this must have the same CRS as the target object (set with the `crs` argument):

 ```r